chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ---

 ## Recent and Upcoming Events
+ * August 2023.
+"Metaphysical Perspicuity".
+Society for the Metaphysics of Science 2023 Conference, Dalhousie University
  * 29 April 2023.
 Comment on Aglaia von Götz’s “How to count to one and a half”.
 Berkeley-Stanford-Davis Graduate Conference
  * 7 April 2023.
 “When Structuralism Meets Inferentialism”.
 Pacific APA, San Francisco
  * 24 February 2023.
 “Conceptions of a Foundation in Mathematics”.
 Central APA, Denver